yesnik/webdev-guides/api.md

 ### 8. Log requests and responses

-It's useful to add an opportunity to log all requests to your API and responses.
+Log all requests to your API and responses.
+It will help you to debug.
-It will help you to say what went wrong when some your's API user got an error.

 ### 9. Monitor the performance